LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

   )
 ```

-Users can get the following figure that shows the correlation between fragmentation entropy of cfDNA and gene expression.
+Users can get the following figure that shows the differences of PFE for genes differentially expressed between different conditions.

 <center>
     <img